open-intelligence/OpenI-Octopus/web-portal/README.md

 # Webportal

-The web font end of OpenI-Octopus Platform
+The web font end of OPENI Platform

 ## Font-End Architecture